trustyai-explainability/reference/lm-eval/README.md

 Pick some tasks to run!

 #### Batch Size
-The LMEval Controller may not correctly assign a sensible default batch size (PR incoming), so set this to `1` for safety.
+The LMEval Controller may not correctly assign a sensible default batch size (PR incoming), so set this to `1` for safety (although `auto` is better suited for vLLM specifically).

 ```yaml